San José City College Centennial: Dr. Joseph King

 Dr. Joseph King

 from LGBT advocacy work.
 Students were becoming more accepting.
 Having a GSA on campus was no big deal.
 I had my own problems in the library and was getting tired.
 In 2011, we had a wonderful president come in, Dr. Barbara Kavalier.
 I loved her.
 She was real and to the point.
-She did a lot of great things for the College even though she was there only a couple years.
+She did a lot of great things for the College, even though she was there for only a couple of years.
 She was a very strong woman.
 I think people feel women like that are – and I won’t say the word – while a man half as strong as Barbara would be commended for their attitude.

 She was there during that time when many gay kids were killing themselves.
 Barbara was a true advocate for the LGBT community, and it really touched her.
-One day towards the end of her time at City College, she told me about a training she had at Tacoma Community College in Washington for faculty working with LGBT students.
+One day, towards the end of her time at City College, she told me about a training she had at Tacoma Community College in Washington for faculty working with LGBT students.
 She said to me, “I’m leaving, but I want you to start a Safe Zone program.”
 I asked her what that was.
 She said it was training for faculty and staff to learn how to communicate with gay, lesbian, and transgender students, because faculty and staff are the ones you want to reach.

-After their training, they would get a triangle sign (page 3) to put in their window that said Safe Zone, so students knew they had had that training.
+After their training, they would get a triangular sign (page 3) to put in their window that said “Safe Zone,” so students knew they had completed that training.
 I am told they are still there in many offices and throughout the campus.
-I can remember some members of the campus community loved the idea and others not so much.
+I can remember some members of the campus community loved the idea, and others did not.

 “That day he visited me and said, ‘you changed my life.
 If it wasn’t for you and that club you had and what you did working with me, I wouldn’t be where I am today.’”